1. Packages

 query String

 The Monitoring Query Language (MQL) expression to evaluate for the alarm.
 The Alarms feature of the Monitoring service interprets results for each returned time series as Boolean values, where zero represents false and a non-zero value represents true.
 A true value means that the trigger rule condition has been met.
 The query must specify a metric, statistic, interval, and trigger rule (threshold or absence).
 Supported values for interval depend on the specified time range.
 More interval values are supported for smaller time ranges.
 You can optionally specify dimensions and grouping functions.
 Supported grouping functions: grouping(), groupBy().
-For details about Monitoring Query Language (MQL), see Monitoring Query Language (MQL) Reference.
+For information about writing MQL expressions, see Editing the MQL Expression for a Query.
+For details about MQL, see Monitoring Query Language (MQL) Reference.
 For available dimensions, review the metric definition for the supported service.
 See Supported Services.

 repeatNotificationDuration String

-The frequency at which notifications are re-submitted, if the alarm keeps firing without interruption.
+The frequency for re-submitting alarm notifications, if the alarm keeps firing without interruption.
 Format defined by ISO 8601.
 For example, PT4H indicates four hours.
 Minimum: PT1M.
 Maximum: P30D.

 resolution String